 Digitizing goes hand in hand with simplifying your life.
 Before leaving your 9-5 life behind, you will want to digitize your life.
 Consider setting up systems for accounting, finances, and communication.
 Systems will make managing your life on the road much more manageable.

 11) Collect Your Documentation

 Before cutting your ties, the last and final step is to ensure you have all your documentation in place.
-If you are staying in your home country, this isn’t as big an issue, but if you plan to work and travel internationally, you will need the following:
+If you are staying in your home country, this isn’t as big an issue, but if you plan to work, travel move internationally, you will need the following: